-Thus, school psychologists play a pivotal role in addressing children’s social, emotional, and academic problems.
+School psychologists play a pivotal role in addressing children’s social, emotional, and academic problems.
 By linking mental health to learning and behavior, they provide specialized support and assistance to children and adolescents, as well as their parents and educators.

-- Address, manage, and overcome mental and emotional challenges
+- addressing, managing, and overcoming mental and emotional challenges

 What do school psychologists do?

-School psychologists address students’ mental health, social behavior, and emotional needs from the elementary to the college level.
-While they serve all school-aged populations, their roles are nuanced and can vary widely.
-Some choose to specialize in one area or work with a particular demographic.
+School psychologists address students’ mental health, behavioral, and emotional needs, usually at the K-12 level.
+Their roles are nuanced and can vary widely.
+Some choose to specialize in a particular area or work with a specific demographic.

 They can operate on a one-on-one basis or as part of an interdisciplinary team.
-They’re often the only mental health practitioners in a school setting with training in child psychology, development and learning, and school systems and environments.
-As such, they can also work with school administrators, social workers, and counselors to improve support strategies, policies and practices, and coordinate services.
+They’re often the only mental health practitioners in a school setting with training in child psychology and school systems and environments.
+As such, they can also work with school administrators, social workers, and counselors to improve support strategies, policies, practices, and coordinate services.

 Using evidence-based strategies and research, a school psychologist typically: